-On February 28, 2020, the BOD approved the reversal of the appropriation of $\mathbb{P}4,000.00$ million to unappropriated retained earnings of the Group, representing the costs of equipment procured for mine site operations.
-The remaining appropriations as of December 31, 2019 amounting to $\mathbb{P}5,300.00$ million are retained for the continuing capital expenditures for the coal mining operations and ongoing power plant expansion projects which are expected to be completed by 2023.

-As of December 31, 2017, the 2013 appropriations of P1,600.00 million and P700.00 million for the power generation and coal mining operations, respectively, are retained for the continuing capital expenditure for the power and coal mining segment.
+The remaining appropriations as of December 31, 2020 and 2019 amounting to \$5,300.00 million were retained for the continuing capital expenditures for the coal mining operations and ongoing power plant expansion projects which are expected to be completed by 2023.
+This is after the reversal of \$4,000.00 million, representing the costs of equipment procured for mine site operations in 2019.
+This also includes, the 2013 appropriations of \$1,600.00 million and \$700.00 million for the power generation and coal mining operations, respectively, retained for the continuing capital expenditure for the power and coal mining segment.